dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 );
 ```

-`React.render` takes the "JSX" (an HTML-like language that lives in your JavaScript) that you pass it as the *first* parameter, and fills the HTML element you give it as the *second* parameter with the result.
+`React.render` takes the Reactjs or "JSX" (an HTML-like language that lives in your JavaScript) that you pass it as the *first* parameter, and fills the HTML element you give it as the *second* parameter with the result.
 In this case, putting the `<p>` inside the `<body>` tag on your page.
 (The differences between HTML and JSX are [documented on the React site](https://facebook.github.io/react/docs/jsx-gotchas.html).)

-JSX can also be assigned to variables.† In other words, we can refactor the above example to:
+JSX can be assigned to variables.† In other words, we can refactor the above example to:

 ```JavaScript
 var contents = <p>Hello, world!</p>;